top of page

 A cute boy playing with preschool math manipulative toys and with a facial expression that

 The benefits of child-centered, imaginative play are endless.
-As Mr. Rogers said, “Play is often talked about as if it were a relief from serious learning.
+As Mr. Rogers wisely said, “Play is often talked about as if it were a relief from serious learning.
 But for children, play is serious learning.”

 bottom of page